0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

 The Ethereum node is the first component to be set up.
 And it is because the Ethereum network takes a long time to synchronise.
 So, we start synchronising the Ethereum Node, and then begin to setup other components while waiting for the synchronisation to complete.

 There are numerous ways to set up an Ethereum L1 environment; we will use Geth for this.
-We recommend Geth, but a Goerli node will suffice.
+We recommend Geth, but a Sepolia node will suffice.

 Follow the instructions provided in this [guide to setup and install Geth](https://geth.ethereum.org/docs/getting-started/installing-geth).